Summary

 SUMMARY

-This adaptable craniofacial growth process enabled our jaw systems to grow to fit almost any type of functional forces, but not a lack of functional forces.
-Until the last couple of centuries, chewing in humans had been weakening for tens of thousands of years, making our heads grow rounder, our faces grow longer and narrower, and our mandibles grow less protrusively; but our jaw systems still maintained a functional harmony due to a perfect fit between form and function.
-Then, a couple of centuries ago, the average human diet became too soft to stimulate the horizontal jawbone growth needed to create and maintain an adequate nasopharyngeal airway, making human jaw muscles too weak to create and maintain a stable bite table or to regulate craniofacial growth well enough to maintain a good fit among its components.
+This adaptable craniofacial growth process was designed to grow and maintain a jaw system fit for almost any type of functional forces, but not for a lack of functional forces.
+Chewing in humans has been weakening for tens of thousands of years, making our heads grow rounder, our faces grow longer and narrower, and our mandibles grow less protrusively; but our jaw systems still maintained a functional harmony due to a perfect fit between form and function, until a couple of centuries ago, when the average human diet became too soft to stimulate the horizontal jawbone growth needed to create and maintain an adequate nasopharyngeal airway, and our jaw muscles became too weak to adequately regulate facial growth.

 THE SOLUTION - To eliminate TMJ and related disorders does not require returning to hard diets like those of our ancestors, it just requires understanding how the human jaw system was designed to acquire and maintain functional harmony in its natural environment so we can learn how to acquire and maintain a new more delicate and carefully engineered functional harmony that suits our modern environment and life styles.